MegaManSec/JoshuaHu/_posts/2023-10-01-gaining-root-with-logrotate-sudo-ubuntu.md

 ---

-And of course, the more appropriate way to achieve the goal of allowing a normal user to rotate logs would be to allow sudo to run a wrapper script like this:
+And of course, the slightly more appropriate way to achieve the goal of allowing a normal user to rotate logs would be to allow sudo to run a wrapper script like this:
 ```bash
 #!/bin/sh
 case "$1" in